frankchen07/writing/posts/map of content (mindset).md

 If you're like me and have trouble truly believing in yourself, then [[act your way into beliefs which reinforce your actions]].
 Alternatively, you can also [[choose courage over confidence]], which in the same stroke, allows you to positively build evidence towards confidence.

----
+#### self image & perception

-A vital part of performing is an athelete's self image.
+A vital part of performing is an athlete's self image.
 They say you don't "rise to the occasion", but "fall to the level of your training".
 While true, if the athlete has a strong, positive self image, worked intelligently, and has a strategic game plan, they indeed can rise to the occasion.

 For those still working towards a better self image, it's going to be a conscious process.
 You must [[constantly decide to be, not try]].
 When you're "being", and you won't be perfect the first, fifth, or 500th try, you will still inch closer and closer to embodiments and characteristics of that particular identity.
 This is because [[the self image regulates like a thermostat]].
 Your [[acts reinforce beliefs]] and this further cycles into a more positive or more negative self image.